fongziyjun16/DynamicAuthorityDemo/README.md

 For a resource including request method and path, a user having specific roles and authorities can request.

 Integrating JWT in the authentication.
+Authentication and authorization will be done in two interceptors.

 A resource with roles and authorities can be visited by users with all these roles and authorities or just have any of them.
 An attribute of a resource will define this resource requiring all or any.